FFM/pyspkac/README.rst

 the certificate in the SSL handshake and proves it is in the posession of the necessary private key.

+When building certificates it is also a good idea to have a certificate revocation list (CRL).
+The package provides routines to generate a revocation list from scratch using a list of certificate serial numbers and revocation dates.

 Installation
 ------------